StarManTheGamer/poly-newdocs/docs/objects/ui/UIHorizontalLayout.md

 # UIHorizontalLayout

-UIHorizontalLayout aligns all children horizontally.
+:polytoria-UIHorizontalLayout: UIHorizontalLayout is a class that aligns all of it's children horizontally.

 {{ inherits("UIHVLayout") }}